SouleDesigns/SouleDesigns.Orchard/README.md

 Soule Designs Orchard
 =======
 Customized version of Orchard CMS for the Soule Designs site.
-Tried not to modify the core but madea minor change to CorePartsFeedItemBuilder allow for truncating descriptions using a "trim" parameter and other minor project reference updates to solve build warning.
+Tried not to modify the core but made a minor change to CorePartsFeedItemBuilder allow for truncating descriptions using a "trim" parameter and other minor project reference updates to solve build warning.

 As of the inital release using these 3rd party modules: